pohouyam/clewcrypt/README.md

    wxWidgets library.
 Output files will be placed in the './wxrelease/' directory.

-3) To build VeraCrypt, run the following command:
+3) To build ClewCrypt, run the following command:

    $ make